• * START HERE *

 making teriyaki sauce from scratch

 Allow the chicken to marinate for at least 15 minutes.
-If you will be marinating the chicken for longer than 30 minutes or so, keep it in the fridge.
+If you will be marinating the chicken for longer than 30 minutes, keep it refrigerated.

 marinating chicken in teriyaki sauce

-While waiting for the chicken to marinate, heat up the sauce in a small saucepan over medium-high heat, stirring frequently.
+While the chicken marinates, heat the remaining sauce in a small saucepan over medium-high heat, stirring often.

 cooking teriyaki sauce